Our Healthy Meals Program

 Kitchen Volunteer

 I have loved volunteering for FVFFH.
-The volunteers, staff and of course the clients we serve have added so much to my life.
+The volunteers, staff, and, of course, the recipients we serve have added so much to my life.
 I feel so lucky to work with such compassionate people.

 Volunteer